 Read more below to find out how bankruptcy can affect stimulus checks and tax refunds.

-If you received or expect to receive a COVID-19 stimulus payment, it probably won’t factor into your bankruptcy.
-This means you are likely to keep it.
+If you received or expect to receive a COVID-19 stimulus payment, it most likely will not be seized in bankruptcy.

 There are two reasons why this is possible:

-- The Coronavirus Aid, Relief, and Economic Security (CARES) Act, which authorizes federal stimulus payments, also prevents bankruptcy trustees from including stimulus money in calculations for a filer’s monthly income and disposable income.
+- The Coronavirus Aid, Relief, and Economic Security (CARES) Act prevents bankruptcy trustees from including stimulus money in calculations for a filer’s monthly income and disposable income.

-- The U.S. Trustee Program issued a notice stating that it doesn’t expect Chapter 7 or Chapter 13 trustees to recover federal stimulus money from any filer.
+- The U.S. Trustee Program issued a notice stating that it does not expect Chapter 7 or Chapter 13 trustees to recover federal stimulus money from any filer.

 In addition to this quasi-directive, there doesn’t appear to be much will on behalf of trustees to collect these payments anyway.
 This is likely due to the fact that: